cj-mills/christianjmills/_posts/2022-8-10-IceVision-to-OpenVINO-to-Unity-Tutorial-3.md

-There should be a bounding box for a call symbol and one for the idle hand.
+There should be a bounding box for the call sign and one for the idle hand.

 ![unity-test-in-editor](../images/icevision-openvino-unity-tutorial/part-3/unity-test-in-editor.png)